-$119 Aug 26 and after until Online registration closes at midnight the Thursday before the event.
+$99 until online registration closes midnight Thursday before the event

 2 Person Teams / Relays